saolaolsson/pixiple/readme.md

 Pixiple is less well able to detect similar images with significant changes to pixel content (cropping or change of brightness, contrast, saturation, etc).

 File metadata (name, size, date, format) is ignored when detecting similarity.
-By default, the path of an image is also ignored.
+By default, image paths are also ignored.